-The effect of some short range devices on existing radiocommunication systems has been studied by the ITU and various regional radio regulatory bodies.
+The effect of some short-range devices on existing radiocommunication systems has been studied by the ITU and various regional radio regulatory bodies.
 For example, ITU within TG 1/8 has extensively studied the effect of a specific short range device technology, ultra wideband, on existing radiocommunication systems.
 The conclusion of that study is that without constraints, those short-range devices have the potential to cause harmful interference to certain aviation systems.

 SRDs normally operate on a licence exempt basis.
 Considering the mobility of aircraft and the large "viewing" area to which aircraft are exposed, together with the variability and uncertainty of a significant number of factors (such as SRD emitter density, signal characteristics, activity factors) necessary for the interference analysis of such devices with systems operating within aeronautical safety services, SRD devices should in general not be operated in frequency bands allocated to safety services.
-In those cases where such use cannot be avoided, administrations should take all steps necessary to ensure that SRD devices do not cause harmful interference into safety systems needs to be determined on a case-by-case basis in form of a safety analysis.
+In those cases where such use cannot be avoided, administrations should take all steps necessary to ensure that SRD devices do not cause harmful interference to the reception by stations operating under a safety service allocation.
+The level of harmful interference into safety systems needs to be determined on a case-by-case basis in form of a safety analysis.
 This analysis would assess the use being made of the safety system and demonstrate that the required levels of integrity, reliability, and availability are still maintained under all operational conditions.
 Factors such as the impact on link budget margins for safety services, and measures to preclude interference from SRD devices that malfunction need to be considered.